dkesselman/IBMi_Cloud_Backup_to_Azure/README.md

 # IBM i Cloud Backup to AZURE BLOB Storage (Using Dialog)

-How many times have I herd "How can I backup my IBM i / AS/400 to the cloud?".
+How many times have I heard "How can I backup my IBM i / AS/400 to the cloud?".
 Today we have IBM Cloud Power Virtual Servers (Power VS) where you can create your LPAR with IBM i/AIX/Linux on Power , and the solution "by the book" is to use IBM Cloud Object Storage (ICOS) + BRMS + ICC .
 Unfortunately "IBM Cloud Storage Solutions for i" (5733-ICC) does not support Azure Cloud yet.